rlunding/alg_eng/README.md

 benchmark -i:dataset00 -i:dataset01 -i:dataset02 -i:dataset03 -i:dataset04 -i:dataset05 -i:dataset06 -i:dataset07 -i:dataset08 -i:dataset09 -i:dataset10 -i:dataset11 -i:dataset12 -i:dataset13 -i:dataset14 -i:dataset15 -i:dataset16 -i:dataset17 -i:dataset18 -i:dataset19 -q:100000 -r:100000

 ```

+## Data processing
+While this project cannot be built on Windows since the introduction to PAPI for profiling, it is recommended to process the data on Windows with automation.
+The script that converts bunches of output (`*.papi.*`) to an interactive Excel workbook can be found at `/misc/ConvertTo-InteractiveData.ps1`.

 ## Notices
 We use [Catch](https://github.com/philsquared/Catch) as our testing framework.